Denklingen (Reichshof)

-Denklingen is one of 107 localities that make up the German municipality of Reichshof in Oberbergischer Kreis.
+Denklingen is one of 106 localities that make up the German municipality of Reichshof in the Oberbergischer Kreis.
 It is part of the region of Cologne in North Rhine-Westphalia.
 It is close to the towns of Gummersbach, Cologne, and Siegen.
-As of 2003, the population of Denklingen is 2249.
+As of 31 December 2022, the population of Denklingen is 2.031.
+Denklingen is also Reichshof's administrative center.